 Check Prices: Discover Car Rentals

-If you decide to rent a car, check out our full post on driving in Mexico: Driving in Mexico: Everything You Need to Know
+If you decide to rent a car, check out our full post on driving in Mexico.

 Is Uber Available in San Miguel de Allende?

 Yes, Uber is available in San Miguel de Allende!
 Uber is a great way to move around outside the center since you avoid any miscommunication regarding price or drop-off location.